ryl/cybr406-spring2019/notes/spring-basics.md

 * Create a new class to act as a controller.
 * See if you can create an endpoint that will return a `String` that reads "Hello, world."

+## Unit Test Challenges.

-* Once you've made that far, add this sessions unit tests to your project and see if you can make them all pass.
+Add [BasicsApplicationTests.java](../files/BasicsApplicationTests.java) to your project's test folder.
+See if you can get all the tests passing.